dfkt/umatrix-rules/README.md

 # umatrix-rules
-Some uMatrix rules to unbreak some common sites/CDNs
+Some uMatrix rules to unbreak some common sites/CDNs.
+An asterisk at the beginning means "allow on all sites".